CalSol/Sp25-CalSol-Electrical-Training/README.md

 - [Section 6](./Section6.md) Bring Up and Soldering

 ### Main Contributors:
-Ahmed A, Alex W, Eric L, Jonathan J, Matthew L
+Special thanks to all contributors that made this lab possible Ahmed A, Alex W, Eric L, Jonathan J, Matthew L